 We have built a collaborative culture that recognizes and rewards innovation and offers employees a variety of opportunities and experiences.
 We believe that our culture is critical to our success.
-The majority of our employees work on-site in one of our over 40 offices; however, we encourage our employees to take advantage of our flexible work arrangements to meet their individual circumstances.
+As of September 30, 2023, 60% of our employees work in one of our 38 offices and 40% of our employees are fully remote or hybrid.
+We encourage our employees to take advantage of our flexible work arrangements to meet their individual circumstances.
 We are an acquisitive company and regularly add new employees and locations as a result of our acquisition activity.
-Our employee headcount has significantly increased since our Initial Public Offering in June 2018, and as of November 17, 2022, we have approximately 1,637 employees in 43 states and two countries.
+Our employee headcount has significantly increased since our Initial Public Offering in June 2018, and as of November 21, 2023, we have approximately 1,663 employees in 42 states and two countries.
+No employees are represented by unions.
 We believe that our employee retention rates are competitive and we think this is a result of strong emphasis on workforce culture in our acquisition process and in our operational decision making.